This guide (sometimes called the 'ADI14') sets out what's involved in becoming and being an approved driving instructor (ADI).

 Complaints about ORDIT training

 You should complain to the training organisation if you’re not happy with the standard of training you’ve received.
-You can write to DSA if you aren’t able to settle matters with them yourself.
+You can write to DVSA if you aren’t able to settle matters with them yourself.

 The Axis Building